Modelling repetition in zDM: a single population of repeating fast radio bursts can explain CHIME data

 FRB observations however give a biased picture of the true underlying FRB population.
-This is particularly the case with repeaters, which make better targets for host galaxy identification --- of the 492 distinct FRBs published by \citet{CHIME_catalog1_2021}, three repeaters have been localised to their host galaxies \citep{MarcoteRepeaterLocalisation2020,Kirsten2022_GC,Bhardwaj_NGC3252}, with a further repeater since identified and localised \citep{Fong2021}, while only a single once-off CHIME FRB has a tentative host galaxy identification \citep{Panther2022_GWFRBhost}.
+This is particularly the case with repeaters, which make better targets for host galaxy identification --- of the 492 distinct FRBs published by \citet{CHIME_catalog1_2021}, four repeaters have been localised to their host galaxies \citep{MarcoteRepeaterLocalisation2020,Bhardwaj_NGC3252,CHIME2022_rep_loc}, with a further single burst in that catalog since identified as a repeater and localised to its host \citep{Ibik2023CHIMEhosts}.
+However, only a single once-off CHIME FRB has a tentative host galaxy identification \citep{Panther2022_GWFRBhost}.
 Furthermore, once trends in FRB behaviour become identified, these result in preferential targeting with follow-up observations, e.g.\ the identification of FRB~20180301A as a repeater from its time--frequency structure \citep{Price2019_breakthrough,Luo_diverse_polarisation}, or the targeting of FRB~20121102A during its identified activity phase \citep{2020_121102_periodicity1,Li2021_FAST_121102}.
 Thus once a trend is identified, follow-up observations will naturally reinforce them.
-It is important to note that, to date, only CHIME has detected FRBs to repeat in an unbiased manner \citep{CHIME2019c_eight,CHIME2020a_nine_reps} --- all other identifications have been through targeted follow-up observations.
+It is important to note that CHIME detects repeat bursts from FRBs in an almost unbiased manner \citep{CHIME2019c_eight,CHIME2020a_nine_reps} --- the only other repeating FRB to be identified as such is FRB~20190520B \citep{Niu2022}, while all other identifications have been through targeted follow-up observations.

 Observational biases thus limit the use of repeating FRBs in FRB population analyses, which model their cosmological source evolution, burst energy distribution, spectral properties, and local/cosmological/host DM contributions \citep[e.g.][]{Luo2020,James2022Meth}.
 When they are included, only the first burst of a repeating FRB tends to be used \citep[e.g.][]{Shin2022}, in order to make the analysis as insensitive to their repeating nature as possible.